 Emphasizes the identification of community and personal issues youth face in growing up as well as institutional and programmatic support available to assist youth.
 The course also examines the leadership, administrative, financial, and marketing tools necessary to develop successful youth programs and services.
 Service learning fieldwork and the completion of a background check are required.
 Prereq: RMP, RMP:PA or RMP:TR Majors Only or by permission of the instructor.
 Writing intensive.

 Attributes: Writing Intensive Course

-RMP 670 - Management and Design of Recreation and Parks Facilities
+RMP 670 - Venue Management Design & Operations

-Provides students with an orientation to the theories, design, operation, and functions of recreational facilities.
-Topics include facility development, operational considerations, and auxiliary functions that impact the manager's role.
-Students gain insight into key areas of facility management through visitations to actual facilities.
+Provides students with an orientation to the management, design, operation, and functions of various recreation venues.
+Topics include venue management, operational considerations, support features, and auxiliary functions that impact the manager's role.
+Students gain insight into key areas of venue management, design, and operations through visits to actual recreation venues.